First Off: a new cover for A Game of Spies,

 Then we can make a cover for ourselves or find someone who can do it at a cost we can afford.

 I knew I couldn’t make a good cover.
 I am artistically creative as well as verbally so, but a professional designer knows to look for things and add things in and use balance and proportion in ways that I never thought.

 Plus, a professional designer knows the photoshop program they are using.
 I would have a huge learning curve.
 Shouldn’t I spend my time writing?

 It took me 18 months to find a cover designer that fit my aesthetic.
 I found Deranged Doctor Design by sheer luck . . . for a “God wink”.
 They are life savers, believe me.
-During my 18-month search, I worked on other books, which enabled me to put out three books back to back, October and November and December in 2015: my first three books, the first three in the Hearts in Hazard trilogy, a one-two-three punch.
+During my 18-month search, I worked on other books, which enabled me to put out three books back to back, all on one day in October of 2015: my first three books, the first three in the Hearts in Hazard trilogy, a one-two-three punch.

 DDD is the BEST!
 I love working with them.
 Their covers are lovely, no matter in which genre they are working.
 They provide options and previews, and they are willing to switch things around.
 They are clear in what they can and cannot do.
 DDD works within a time frame that I understand.
 They have a great template that pulls from the author the information they need to work with.
 DDD is brave for working with Indie Writers.

 After the writing and the editing and the cover designer, the job of an Indie Writer is not over.
 Marketing comes next.
 I am still working on this one.